-We’ve been running marketing programmes for companies in the digital identity & cyber security sector for decades, and while almost everything about the industry has changed in that time, most of the big marketing messages from the industry’s major players have stayed pretty much the same.
-All of them are trying to scare the willies out of customers.
+We’ve been running marketing programmes for companies in the digital identity & cyber security sector for decades, and while almost everything about the industry has changed in that time, most of the big marketing messages from the industry’s major players have stayed pretty much the same: the majority of them are trying to scare the willies out of customers.

-Wandering around the biggest trade shows and expos in the sector this month demonstrates the point.
-Most company branding still looks like it’s been inspired by an early Mission Impossible movie, strap lines focus on “Zero trust situations”, “tackling your adversaries” or “first strike cyber defence”.
-It’s like Nick Fury, Agent of S.H.I.E.L.D is doing pro-bono branding for the world’s cyber security companies.
+Most company branding still looks like it’s been inspired by an early Mission Impossible movie: Strap lines focus on “Zero trust situations”, “tackling your adversaries” or “first strike cyber defence”.
+It’s like Nick Fury, Agent of S.H.I.E.L.D, is doing pro-bono branding for the world’s cyber security companies.

 Now don’t get us wrong.
-Cyber security is a serious business and everyone knows it, but we’ve moved on from the Action Man style messaging by now surely.
+Cyber security is a serious business and everyone knows it, but surely we’ve moved on from the Action Man-style messaging by now.

 These days customers understand this.
 The market’s matured and buyers have become immune to the pentagon grade security promises still made by so many digital identity and cyber security companies.